Former New Orleans mayor guilty of graft in Katrina recovery

-NEW ORLEANS A federal jury on Wednesday found former New Orleans Mayor C. Ray Nagin guilty of accepting bribes and trading on the public trust during the critical years of rebuilding after Hurricane Katrina devastated the city in 2005.
+NEW ORLEANS Former New Orleans Mayor C. Ray Nagin was found guilty by a federal jury on Wednesday of accepting bribes and trading on the public trust during the critical years of rebuilding after Hurricane Katrina devastated the city in 2005.

 A jury of six men and six women convicted Nagin on 20 of 21 counts, including bribery, wire fraud, conspiracy, money laundering and tax evasion.
 It acquitted him on one bribery count.

-Sentencing will come at a later date but Nagin, 57, faces at least 20 years in jail.
+A sentencing hearing has been set for June 11.
+Nagin, 57, faces at least 20 years in jail, according to legal experts.

 Prosecutors said the combined value of the bribes, which included lavish personal parties, private jet rides and first-class airfare for a Nagin family shopping trip to New York, totaled more than $500,000.